Mohibullahmansoorvirk/kapitaliq/README.md

 ---

-### The Problem Statement
+### The Problem We Solve

-A retail investor tracking DAX stocks today opens multiple browser tabs, reads multiple news sites, manually compares price trends and still makes a gut decision.
+Most investors spend hours reading news, checking charts and trying to make sense of conflicting information.
+Even after all that effort, decisions still come down to personal bias and incomplete analysis.

-KapitalIQ replaces that workflow.
-Every morning at 9:30am shortly after the DAX market opens, the system automatically fetches fresh prices and news.
-Runs them through specialized AI agents, resolves conflicts between agents and delivers a single explainable investment signal per stock.
+KapitalIQ changes this.
+Every morning it automatically fetches fresh stock prices and news, runs them through specialized AI agents that analyze data and sentiment independently, resolves conflicts between them and delivers one clear investment signal with the reasoning behind it.

+No more endless tabs.
+No more guessing.
+Just a clear answer backed by analysis.

 ---